Top-Level Domains (TLDs) for the Chinese market

 - 我的域名.中国 (TLD and domain in the Chinese language)

 Having shown that you can use the Chinese language in domains and TLDs, I would not recommend it.
-Its use is limited; only people who can write Chinese on a mobile or tablet, etc., can use the domain name.
+Its use is limited; only people who can write Chinese on a mobile device or tablet can use the domain name.

 Chinese ccTLDs management